 Therapeutic Horse Riding

-Sessions in general last for between 20-30 minutes and take place in the sand arena, on bridle ways, and along our purpose-made woodland ride.
+Sessions in general last for between 20-30 minutes and take place in the riding arena, along our purpose-made woodland rides and fields.

 Why horse riding?

 Riding a horse has been recognised as a beneficial source of exercise for over two thousand years.
 Beyond the benefits of sitting astride the horse's physical movement, horse riding allows the participant to enjoy being in the countryside, connect with horses, make new friends and work towards new personal ambitions.

 At the AVCP we are fortunate to have a variety of horses which are suitable for such riding sessions.
 We also have a very large mounting block which has room for three adults standing on the top step, this allows for extra support of the participant as they mount the horse.
 For younger riders we often use a sheepskin with solid hand hoop for added security.
 Our sessions regularly benefit participants with Autism, Cerebral palsy, Learning disabilities, acquired brain injury and Down's syndrome.

 The horses movement, which is multidimensional, variable, rhythmic and repetitive improves the muscle tone, posture, co-ordination, strength, flexibility and cognitive skills of the rider.

 - The horses gait closely mimics that of a human, riding gently and rhythmically moves the rider's body in a manner comparable to walking.

 - A horses body runs 4-5 degrees higher than a humans, extra warmth can help reduce spasticity and stretch muscles.